Boosted second moment method in random regular graphs: Typical processes

 \subsection{Entropy}

 Given an exchangeable distribution $\pi \in \Pcedge^\Xc$ on $\Xc \times \Xc$, we write $\pivtx$ for its marginal on any of the two coordinates, and define

 See \eqref{eq:Sh_entr} for how Shannon entropy $H(\cdot)$ is defined.
-The motivation for this definition is that $\Sigma(\pi)$ gives the exponential rate of the expected number of $\Xc$-labelings of $\Gbconf_{N,d}$ with edge statistics close to $\pi$.
-In particular, if $\Sigma(\pi)<0$, then $\Gbconf_{N,d}$ may have such a labeling only with exponentially small probability (in $N$).
+The motivation for this definition is that $\Sigma(\pi)$ gives the exponential rate of the expected number of $\Xc$-labelings of $\Gbconf_{N,d}$ with edge statistics close to $\pi$ (see Section~\ref{sec:labelings}).
+In particular, if $\Sigma(\pi)<0$, then $\Gbconf_{N,d}$ has such a labeling only with exponentially small probability (in $N$).
 This fact is what we usually refer to as the \emph{first moment method} in random regular graphs.

 When we wish to compute (the exponential rate of) the second moment of the number of such labelings, then we need to determine the expected number of pairs of labelings (one red and one blue), and hence consider $\Sigma(\nu)$ for distributions $\nu$ over